lh3/fermi-lite/README.md

 ## Limitations

 1. Fermi-lite can assemble bacterial genomes.
-It is very fast.
+It is fairly fast on multiple threads.
 The continguity and accuracy is expected to be similar to the older assemblers, but may not compete with more recent mainstream assemblers.

 2. Fermi-lite does not work with genomes more than tens of megabases.
 It would take too much memory as it stages all data in memory.
 For large genomes, please use [fermikit][fk] instead.

 3. This is the first iteration of fermi-lite.
 It is still immarture.
-In particular, I hope fermi-lite can be foolproof, which is very challenging given the high variability of input data.
+In particular, I hope fermi-lite can be smarter to automatically set various parameters based on input, which is very challenging given the high variability of input data.

 [bfc]: http://github.com/lh3/bfc
 [rb2]: http://github.com/lh3/ropebwt2